-In May 2020, the IASB issued amendments to IAS 37, Provisions, Contingent Liabilities and Contingent Assets, to specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.
-The amendments are effective for annual periods beginning on or after January 1, 2022.
+On February 12, 2021, the IASB issued amendments to IAS 1, Presentation of Financial Statements, that are intended to help preparers in deciding which accounting policies to disclose in their financial statements.
+The amendments are effective for annual periods beginning on or after January 1, 2023.
 Early application is permitted and must be disclosed.
 The amended standard is not expected to have an impact on the consolidated financial statements.